 Criminal Justice Participation Assistance Fund (CJPAF)

 We assist U.S. citizen victims of international terrorism with financial support to participate in foreign criminal justice proceedings in cases where the security situation and laws of that country allow victim court attendance.
-In the past five years, we have funded travel for victims and/or surviving family members to participate in foreign criminal justice proceedings in Brazil, Germany, Indonesia, Israel, the Philippines, and the West Bank.
+Since our creation, we have funded travel for victims and/or surviving family members to participate in foreign criminal justice proceedings in Brazil, Germany, Indonesia, Israel, Jordan, the Philippines, and the West Bank.

 To learn more about CJPAF, visit the foreign system participation tab in the victim toolbox.